Ben105m/rtd-tutorial/docs/source/exemple1.rst

 An exemple of fue pin description is given : 3 circles of UO2 fuel, "void" (used for the gap dilution, that is Helium in reality) and a Zircaloy-4 clad.

 .. code-block:: python
-  :caption: Description of a 8th assembly pin layout
+  :caption: Description of one eighth of assembly pin layout

   if Rods == 'None':
     PinLayout = [[I, F, F, O, F, F, O, F, F],